snotknot/blog/_posts/2022-03-15-secThreadP1.markdown

 I didn’t bring anything new to the table with the paragraph above, everybody knows that privacy is a myth today but really the point of that paragraph is to refresh your mind with reality and to educate the people who maybe didn’t already know.
 Now that you’re in the right mindset, it’s also important to know that there is no such thing as being 100% anonymous on the internet.
 There are of course things that you can do to increase your anonymity, but honestly your OPSEC (things you do that can aid in identifying you) is what matters the most.
 We’ll discuss OPSEC in the next section if you’re confused so don’t worry.
 You could take every possible step to increase your security online successfully but if you make one stupid OPSEC mistake to blow your cover then it’s all game over.
 It only takes one slip up.

 Depending on your situation will obviously determine the steps you take to modify your setup to achieve your desired outcome.
 Some people don’t want to be “anonymous” on the internet, but want increased privacy.
-Meanwhile, others want to remain completely anonymous.
-I personally wouldn’t want to be “anonymous”, unless if I’m doing something illegal/sketchy, or even if I’m legally browsing the dark web.
 Remember: TOR, Tails, VPNs, accessing the dark web is all legal.
 It’s how you use it all that determines the legality of what you’re doing.
 If you’re simply browsing the dark web on security forums then you’ll be fine.
 I won’t discuss this any further because it’s common sense: use things for illegal shit = illegal.
 If you can’t comprehend what would be legal or illegal then you probably should start there.
 If you’re not sure on the legality of something, that’s fine… verify first or don’t do it at all.
 The point is you need to alter your habits/setup depending on your goals.
 I won’t sit here and list every single possible situation that you may be in right now.
 You need to obviously adjust accordingly.
 Be open minded.

 Lastly: You will not learn all of this overnight.
 It comes with time and experience, you need to be dedicated to learning the concepts.
 The urge to learn should be a genuine feeling.
 Everything discussed in this thread isn’t necessarily “hard”, but more of a “you have to do it to know” type of a thing so that’s why you should get hands on experience using the tools and methods that you learn not only from these threads, but elsewhere online.
 Security is a very large and broad subject.
 If you aren’t dedicated then you’re probably going to fall behind.